I-1-2-49.ALJ or AAJ Incorrectly Approved Fee Agreement

 1. Referral Procedures

-send the above memo with a copy of the ALJ's or AAJ's decision, the appointment(s) of representative(s), the fee agreement, the order approving the fee agreement, and any relevant documents, to the RCALJ or the Attorney Fee Branch (AFB) if the Deputy Chair, AC has jurisdiction.
+Send the memo with a copy of the ALJ or AC decision, the appointment(s) of representative(s), the fee agreement, the order approving the fee agreement, and any relevant documents, to the RCALJ (for ALJ decisions) or the Attorney Fee Branch (AFB) (for AC decisions).

-follow up with the RCALJ or the Deputy Chair, AC, through the AFB, by fax or telephone, and
+Follow up with the RCALJ (for ALJ actions) or the AFB (for AC actions), by fax or telephone, and